 During all flights, PM concentrations, scattering and absorption were high up to around 3.5 km a.s.l. (maximum altitude reached by the aircraft), detecting the regional layering of aerosol-rich strata at these altitudes.
 The first measurement period was affected by an African air mass outbreak with dust particles mixed with vertically recirculated regional aerosols; whereas during the second period, the typical summer regional pollution episode and the advected wildfires smoke plumes dominated over the area under study.
 The measured optical properties were distinctively affected by these two different scenarios.
-During the dust outbreaks, SAE was rather low along the profiles, <1.0 in the high-dust loaded layers, where AAE increased up to

-2.0-2.5, as a consequence of the high UV absorption enhanced by the presence of coarser dust particles.
+During the dust outbreaks, SAE was rather low along the profiles, <1.0 in the high-dust loaded layers, where AAE increased up to 2.0-2.5, as a consequence of the high UV absorption was enhanced by the presence of coarser dust particles.
 During the regional pollution dominated scenario, SAE reached higher values (>2) and g asymmetry parameter was rather low (0.5 - 0.6); in this case due to the prevalence of fine primary and secondary particles, mostly from regional anthropogenic emissions and the favourable conditions for secondary aerosol formation (high insolation, relative stagnation, high biogenic emissions, among others).
-Furthermore, the vertical variation of AAE was not large, with values close to 1.0 (pointing to a high proportion of fossil fuel combustion aerosols), with the exception of few layers with increased AAE, probably associated with the influence
+Furthermore, the vertical variation of AAE was not large, with values close to 1.0 (pointing to a high proportion of fossil fuel combustion aerosols), with the exception of few layers with increased AAE, probably associated with the influence of wildfires related aerosols.

-- of wildfire-related aerosols.
 MSC was on average higher during the regional pollution episodes compared to the dust outbreaks due to the higher scattering efficiency of fine particles with diameter closer to the wavelength of the sampling visible light compared to coarse particles.
-Overall, MSC increased with altitude ($2 \text{ m}^2 \text{ g}^{-1}$ near the surface up to 4-5 m2 g-1 in the upper levels) as the presence of more efficient scatterers increases.
-A previous modelling study on MSC constrained with experimental measurements performed at the MSY stations suggested that the observed high MSC at higher altitudes might - be due to the predominance of fine organic (mostly secondary) and inorganic (mostly sulphate in summer) aerosols.
+Overall, MSC increased with altitude ( 2 m g-1 near the surface up to 4-5 m g-1 in the upper levels) as the distance to the top of the polluted PBL (where particle absorption was on average higher), and the presence of more efficient scatterers at higher altitudes.
+A previous modelling study on MSC constrained with experimental measurements performed at the MSY stations suggested that the observed high MSC at higher altitudes might be due to the predominance of fine organic (mostly secondary) and inorganic (mostly sulphate in summer) aerosols.
 The MSC and SSA vertical profiles were rather similar during the flights with the SSA also increasing with altitude and with a vertical variability that depended on the composition of the observed layers.
-Typical SSA values along the profiles ranged between 0.85 (near surface) and 0.95 (higher altitudes), with a minimum of <0.85 in polluted layers where smoke from wildfires was probably present. - The results presented here provide a unique input for climate models aiming at studying the regional radiative and climate effects of atmospheric aerosol particles in the WMB.
+Typical SSA values along the profiles ranged between 0.85 (near surface) and 0.95 (higher altitudes), with a minimum of <0.85 in polluted layers where smoke from wildfires was probably present.

+The results presented here provide a unique input for climate models aiming at studying the regional radiative and climate effects of atmospheric aerosol particles in the WMB.
 We presented robust vertically resolved measurements of intensive aerosol particles optical properties in the WMB troposphere where the well-known particle layering driven by the regional pollution episodes accompanied by vertical recirculation takes place especially in summer.
-We have shown that the distribution of aerosol particles and their optical properties vary vertically along the layers formed during several days under the typical high-PM

-630 summer regional pollution regime, as well as by the strength of the advection of aerosol particles such as dust and smoke.
+We have shown that the distribution of aerosol particles and their optical properties vary vertically along the layers formed during several days under the typical high-PM summer regional pollution regime, as well as by the strength of the advection of aerosol particles such as dust and smoke.